DhyeyR-007/AI-Engineering-Information-Repository/README.md

 ### 1. Fine-tuning (LoRA / QLoRA)

 Fine-tuning customises a base LLM on your own data.
-It changes the model's behaviour — how it writes, what tone it uses, what domain knowledge it has.
+It changes the model's behaviour i.e. how it writes, what tone it uses, what domain knowledge it has.
 This happens once, before you deploy the system.
 It is not a runtime step.

 LoRA (Low-Rank Adaptation) lets you fine-tune a large model by training only a small number of extra parameters, so you can do it on modest hardware (a single GPU).
 QLoRA adds quantisation to reduce memory usage further.